dellamina/dirty-bomb-wiki-ionic/README.md

 Version 1.0.2:

-* More mproved merc stats page
+* More improvements on merc's stats page
 * Added loadouts for half the mercs

 Version 1.0.1:

-* Improved merc stats page
+* Improved merc's stats page

 Version 1.0.0: